rdotnet/rdotnet/pages/overview/getting_started.md

 As of version 1.5.10 or later, R.NET binaries are platform independent.
 You might need to set up a small add-on workaround on some Linux distributions (CentOS a known one), but otherwise you can just move and use the same R.NET binaries across platforms.

-There is a page gathering  <a href="Software Prerequisites"></a> listing the platforms on which R.NET is known to run.

 As of July 2015, NuGet is the strongly recommended way to manage dependencies on R.NET in its binary distribution form.
 You can find more general information about NuGet at the <a href="http://docs.nuget.org/">NuGet documentation page</a>